-Developing an impressive website is great but maintaining the site with dynamic updates for all along is the real battle.
-Furthermore, Having a Content management system is the great way to handle any dynamic websites, with the help of one effective CMS, we could control the overall content part of the website.
-Moreover, Ruby on Rails has several content management systems, but among all choosing, the right CMS for our website is a bit hard.
-So evaluated our result from our experts and came up with the list of Ruby on Rails CMS that would make give us better control over content management system.
+Developing an impressive website is great but maintaining the site with dynamic updates is the real battle.
+Furthermore, having a Content management system is a great way to handle any dynamic website.
+With the help of one effective CMS, we could control the overall content part of the website.
+Moreover, Ruby on Rails has several content management systems, but choosing the right CMS for our website is a bit hard.
+So we evaluated the results from our experts and came up with the list of Ruby on Rails CMS that would give you better control over the content management systems.

-Currently, One of the oldest yet most popular open source Ruby on Rails CMS which created in 2006, and now it consists nearly 200 extensions.
-Users can benefits from these extensions in various ways, and there is no modification done in the code so upgrading the CMS also easier.
-It holds the vast collection of templates with multilingual support including various native languages like English, Russian, German, etc. Also, this CMS provides snippets, pages, and layouts as the element.
+It is currently one of the oldest yet most popular open-source Ruby on Rails CMS created in 2006, and now it consists of nearly 200 extensions.
+Users can benefits from these extensions in various ways, and there is no modification done in the code, so upgrading the CMS is also easier.
+It holds a vast collection of templates with multilingual support, including native languages like English, Russian, German, etc. Also, this CMS provides snippets, pages, and layouts as the element.
 We can manage enormous fields for content per page and assets.
 Plus, it’s totally free of cast.

 It will look best in Safari and Firefox.
 Another plus is, though the project is not updated for long, it will support the latest version of Ruby.

-If we want to use the specific part of the content in several places, then we can save it as “snippets” and we could use it wherever we want thus would save our time and efforts.
+If we want to use the specific part of the content in several places, we can save it as “snippets,” and we could use it wherever we want, thus saving our time and effort.
 The design part of Radiant CMS would help us to rebuild the complete look of the website.

 - Ruby on Rails

-Ultimately, Camaleon is advanced, cost-effective, Modular Ruby on Rails CMS which acts like an alternative of ROR WordPress.
-In any case, It will allow us to manage the website from anywhere, all you need is a internet connection.
-This can be adapted for any sort of programming languages.
-A well established, powerful platform which comes with the packed features that maintains the proper web standards.
+Ultimately, Camaleon is an advanced, cost-effective, modular Ruby on Rails CMS which acts as an alternative to ROR WordPress.
+In any case, It will allow us to manage the website from anywhere, all you need is an internet connection.
+This can be adapted for any programming language.
+A well-established, powerful platform that comes with features essential to maintain the proper web standards.

 It also allows you to create multiple roles and can give various permissions.
-This CMS also provides plugin security and space to store the files in Amazon s3 cloud.
-Similarly, we can improve the speed by using the accelerators like cache contents, cache queries or manifests.
-We can publish the content in English, German, French, Italian and on the other side, The admin panel is made available in English and Spanish.
-Though the Camaleon is user-friendly, it has some drawbacks also, because it supports only few languages and the theme collection is limited with 5.
-Otherwise it would remain too cool if you are using it for simple and mid-sized applications.
-After all, the main feature of camaleon is, it has the advanced contact form features.
+This CMS also provides plugin security and space to store the files in the Amazon s3 cloud.
+Similarly, we can improve the speed by using the accelerators like cache contents, cache queries, or manifests.
+We can publish the content in English, German, French, Italian, and on the other side, The admin panel is made available in English and Spanish.
+Though the Camaleon is user-friendly, it has some drawbacks also, because it supports only a few languages, and the theme collection is limited to 5.
+Otherwise, it would remain too cool if you are using it for simple and mid-sized applications.
+After all, the main feature of Camaleon is, it has advanced contact form features.

 • Rails 4.1–5.0